 Readers typically grade student assignments, papers, and/or exams.
 They may also attend lectures, hold office hours, or have other duties.
 Readers do not teach.
 See full description

 Tutors typically provide individual or group tutoring sessions.
 They may also attend lectures, hold office hours, or have other duties.
 Tutors do not teach.
 See full description

-Monthly pay depends upon your appointment title and appointment percentage.
+Pay for academic student employee positions depends on appointment title (GSI, reader, or tutor) and appointment percentage.
 For current pay rates and job classifications, see http://hrweb.berkeley.edu/labor/contracts/BX/current-rates.